FAQ

 Q: Is the Coop a place where I can participate and be part of a community?

 A: Major decisions for the Coop are made or approved by the monthly General Meeting—a meeting open to all Coop members.
 All members who attend the meeting have one vote each in this face-to-face setting.
 Members are actively encouraged to come to General Meetings and participate.
-The Coop also holds parties, concerts, dances and other events.
+The Coop also holds parties, concerts, film showings, food classes, and other events.
 The complex role of member-as-worker-as-owner-as-shopper helps most of us develop an identity that includes truly caring about our Coop.